therealkraus/handbook/docs/CONTRIBUTING.md

 ## Code of Conduct

-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for all contributors.
+Please read and follow our to ensure a welcoming and inclusive environment for all contributors.

 ---